drkvogel/retrasst/notes/big-list.md

 ﻿## todo

+2014-04-08 Set `vnode_vlab` to point to `vlabdev`. `vlab` should be used for testing, as queries are slower on this VM than on `vlabdev`, probably because it has less memory.

 ### chunk finished

 At the end of chunk, check if the chunk is actually finished (no REFERRED vials).
 If finished: